-Your doctor or healthcare provider will also ask you to stop any blood thinners you take (also known as anticoagulation or antiplatelet medications).
-Talk to your doctor or healthcare provider about which medications need to be stopped prior to the procedure, for how long, and when you can safely start them again.
+Your doctor will also ask you to stop any blood thinners you take (also known as anticoagulation or antiplatelet medications).
+Talk to your doctor about which medications need to be stopped prior to the procedure, for how long, and when you can safely start them again.

 The following medications must be stopped prior to the procedure as per the listed times.
-Discuss this with your doctor or healthcare provider if you have concerns about stopping any of the below medications:
+Discuss this with your physician if you have concerns about stopping any of the below medications: